Robert Glasper: Musical style

 Glasper claims that the music of Miles Davis has had a significant influence on his style throughout his career as a musician.
 Both the soundtrack for Miles Ahead and the tribute album Everything's Beautiful are clear indications of this influence.

-"I'm obviously influenced by Miles Davis – even just the psyche of how he thinks about music...how he moves through, and always wanted to reflect the times he's in.
+Glasper himself said: "I'm obviously influenced by Miles Davis – even just the psyche of how he thinks about music... how he moves through, and always wanted to reflect the times he's in.
 That's what I'm doing now.
 He opened that door."